Ivana Trump: Business ventures

-Soon after the divorce, Ivana developed lines of clothing, fashion jewelry, and beauty products which have been sold through television shopping channels, including the Home Shopping Network and QVC London.
-In 1995 she presided over The House of Ivana, a fashion and fragrance company with a showroom located on Park Avenue in New York.
+Soon after the divorce, Ivana developed lines of clothing, fashion jewelry, and beauty products, which were sold through television shopping channels, including the Home Shopping Network and QVC London.
+In 1995, she presided over The House of Ivana, a fashion and fragrance company with a showroom located on Park Avenue in New York City.

-In 1998 Ivana pursued business interests in Croatia (a vacation destination her parents frequently visited), which included the purchase of 33% of the nation's second largest daily newspaper, Polo+10.
+In 1998, Ivana pursued business interests in Croatia (a vacation destination her parents frequently visited), which included the purchase of 33% of the nation's second-largest daily newspaper, Polo+10.

 The Ivana-branded Bentley Bay development in Miami, Florida, filed for bankruptcy in 2004.
 The following year, she was involved in several proposed condominium projects, including the never-built Ivana Las Vegas.

-In 2010 Ivana sued Finnish fashion company Ivana Helsinki, accusing it of selling women's clothing that incorporated her name without permission.
+In 2010, Ivana sued Finnish fashion company Ivana Helsinki, accusing it of selling women's clothing that incorporated her name without permission.

 Writing

 Ivana wrote several books, including For Love Alone (1992), Free to Love, (1993) and a self-help book called The Best Is Yet to Come: Coping with Divorce and Enjoying Life Again (1995).
-Trump wrote an advice column about love and life for Globe, titled Ask Ivana, from June 1995 through January 2010.
+She wrote an advice column about love and life for Globe, titled "Ask Ivana", from June 1995 through January 2010.

-In February 1999 Ivana launched her own lifestyle magazine titled Ivana's Living in Style.
+In February 1999, Ivana launched her own lifestyle magazine titled Ivana's Living in Style.
 She contributed an advice column for Divorce Magazine in 2001.

 Ivana released an autobiography, Raising Trump, in 2017.
 It covered her own upbringing and the early years of raising her children with Donald.